twpayne/chezmoi/README.md

     $ gpg -d ~/.config/chezmoi/chezmoi.yaml.gpg | chezmoi -c /dev/stdin apply

-## Managing your source directory with version control

-`chezmoi` has some helper commands to assist managing your source directory with version control.
-The default version control system is `git` but you can change this by setting `sourceVCS.command` in your `~/.config/chezmoi/chezmoi.yaml` file, for example, if you want to use
-Mercurial:

-    sourceVCS:
-      command: hg

-`chezmoi source` is then a shortcut to running `sourceVCS.command` in your `~/.local/share/chezmoi` directory.
-For example you can push the current branch
-with:

-    $ chezmoi source push

-Extra arguments are passed along unchanged, although you'll need to use `--` stop `chezmoi` from interpreting extra flags.
-For example:

-    $ chezmoi source pull -- --rebase

-The `source` command accepts the usual `-n` and `-v` flags, so you can see exactly what it will run without executing it.

-As a shortcut,

-    $ chezmoi cd

-starts a shell in your source directory, which can be very useful when performing multiple VCS operations.

-### Setting Up the Initial VC Repo

-Currently, this document only covers the GIT VC system.

-#### GIT

-If you are installing `chezmoi` for the first time, and do not yet have a git repo setup for your chezmoi controlled dotfiles, the process is outlined below.

-Open a shell within your chezmoi source directory.

-    $ chezmoi cd

-Initialize a git repository.

-    $ chezmoi source init

-Add any files that you have previously started managing with chezmoi.

-    $ git add .

-Commit the files into the local git repository.

-    $ git commit

-##### Optional Steps - Adding to an existing GitHub Repo

-Create a new GitHub repo as you normally would within the GitHub interface.

-Add the remote source.

-    $ git remote add origin <repository url>

-*Note* - Depending on what data you have in the remote URL, you may have to fix things up with something like `git branch --set-upstream-to=origin/master master` and then push with something like `git push --set-upstream origin master`.

-Exit out of the chezmoi shell with either `exit`, or `Ctrl - D`

 ## Importing archives

 It is occasionally useful to import entire archives of configuration into your